wandering-nora/SV01Chronicles/README.md

 SAVE_CONFIG
 ```
 ### Test print
-Setup your slicer start and end code macros.
-For cura they will be
+Setup your slicer start and end G code.
+For cura using macros they will be
 ```
 START_PRINT BED_TEMP={material_bed_temperature_layer_0} EXTRUDER_TEMP={material_print_temperature_layer_0}
 ```